bhisaac/5eFP/5eFP-SRD.md

 Oil.
 Oil usually comes in a clay flask that holds 1 pint.
 As an action, you can splash the oil in this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
 Make a ranged attack against a target creature or object, treating the oil as an improvised weapon.
 On a hit, the target is covered in oil.
 If the target takes any fire damage before the oil dries (after 1 minute), the target takes an additional 5 fire damage from the burning oil.
 You can also pour a flask of oil on the ground to cover a 5-­‐‑foot-­‐‑square area, provided that the surface is level.
 If lit, the oil burns for 2 rounds and deals 5 fire damage to any creature that enters the area or ends its turn in the area.
 A creature can take this damage only once per turn.

 Poison, Basic.
 You can use the poison in this vial to coat one slashing or piercing weapon or up to three pieces of ammunition.
 Applying the poison takes an action.
-A creature hit by the poisoned weapon or ammunition must make a DC 10 Constitution saving throw or take 1d4 poison damage.
-Once applied, the poison retains potency for 1 minute before drying.
+A creature hit by the poisoned weapon or ammunition must make a DC 10 CON check or take an additional 1 point of poison damage.
+Once applied, the poison retains potency for the rest of the encounter before drying.

 Potion of Healing.
 A character who drinks the magical red fluid in this vial regains 2d4 + 2 hit points.
 Drinking or administering a potion takes an action.